jessehansen/magicbus/README.md

 ## Consumer

-Use a Consumer to consume events and commands from RabbitMQ.
+Use a Consumer to consume all messages from a RabbitMQ queue.
 The consumer does not handle dispatching messages by message type so there are only limited scenarios where you want to use a Consumer directly.
 You probably want to use a [Subscriber](#user-content-subscriber).

 ### createConsumer(broker, configurator)